RealDevG/Distraction-free-chrome-extension-for-youth/README.md

 # Distraction-free-chrome-extension-for-youth
-This is a chrome extension that keeps everybody motivated and saves time for productivity
+D-Terminator 1.0 is a chrome extension that helps to maintain one's goal fixed.
+Everytime a user opens his browser, he views a random motivational quote.
+Besides, it keeps track of the time spent in each of the websites by a user.
+Whenever the user returns back it displays the time spent by the user on his/her last visit.
+This way the user realises the time spent by him in an alarm fashion everyday.
+The time resets for each day.
+It also works as a website blocker.